-The Premier Group Money Purchase Pension Plan gives you access to a range of investments to help you save for retirement in a tax efficient way.
+The Executive Pension plan (Series A) is a pension arrangement which allows you to save for retirement in a tax efficient way.

-If you still have questions about our Premier Group Money Purchase Plan after reading this booklet, please look at the "Get in touch" section for our contact details.
+If you still have questions about our Executive Pension plan (Series A) after reading this booklet, please look at the "Get in touch" section for our contact details.
 If you have a financial adviser, please contact them in the first instance.
-You can also speak to the Scheme Trustees.